netscaler/console-netscaleradc-config-migration/README.md

 The script will guide you through the following steps:

-    1. Setup Type Selection: Choose between 'ADM On-Prem' or 'ADM Service'.
+    1. Setup Type Selection: Choose between 'On-Prem NetScaler Console' or 'NetScaler Console Service'.
     2. Credentials Input: Depending on your previous choice, you will be asked to provide:
-            * For 'ADM On-Prem': ADM IP address, username, and password.
+            * For 'On-Prem NetScaler Console': On-prem NetScaler Console IP address, username, and password.
-            * For 'ADM Service': ADM Service URL, Client ID, and Client Secret.
+            * For 'NetScaler Console Service': NetScaler Console Service URL, Client ID, and Client Secret.
     3. Source Specification: Provide the NetScaler IP address or the path to the NS.CONF file.
     4. Operation Selection: Choose an operation to perform:
             * Discover all Vservers in the configuration